-In March 2017, the Financial Accounting Standards Board (FASB) issued guidance entitled "Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Cost."
+In March 2017, the FASB issued guidance entitled "Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Cost."
 The guidance requires that an employer report the service cost component in the same line item or items as other compensation costs arising from services rendered by the pertinent employees during the period.
 Other components are required to be presented in the income statement separately from the service cost component and outside a subtotal of income from operations, if one is presented.
-This guidance becomes effective for interim and annual periods beginning after December 15, 2017.
-The adoption of this guidance is not expected to impact the Association's financial condition but could change the classification of certain items in the results of operations.
+This guidance became effective for interim and annual periods beginning after December 15, 2017.
+The adoption of this guidance did not materially impact the Association's financial condition or results of operations.

 In August 2016, the FASB issued guidance entitled "Classification of Certain Cash Receipts and Cash Payments."
 The guidance addresses specific cash flow issues with the objective of reducing the diversity in the classification of these cash flows.
 Included in the cash flow issues are debt prepayment or debt extinguishment costs and settlement of zero-coupon debt instruments or other debt instruments with coupon interest rates that are insignificant in relation to the effective interest rate of the borrowing.
-This guidance becomes effective for interim and annual periods beginning after December 15, 2017.
-The adoption of this guidance is not expected to impact the Association's financial condition or its results of operations but could change the classification of certain items in the statement of cash flows.
+This guidance became effective for interim and annual periods beginning after December 15, 2017.
+The adoption of this guidance did not materially impact the Association's financial condition or its results of operations.